ChuanMeng/RefNet/README.md

 python run.py --mode=train
 ```

-This will create a subdirectory of your specified `log` called `myexperiment` where all checkpoints and other data will be saved.
+This will create a subdirectory of `log/RefNet` where all checkpoints and other data will be saved.
 Then the model will start training using the `train_*.bin` files as training data.

-**hyperparameter**: If you want to change some hyperparameters, you can change some settings in the file `config.yaml` carefully.
+**Hyperparameter**: If you want to change some hyperparameters, you can change some settings in the file `config.yaml` carefully.

 ## Run validation
-You may want to run a concurrent evaluation job, that runs your model on the validation set and logs the loss.
+You may want to run a concurrent evaluation job, that runs your model on the validation set and logs the results of automatic evaluation (F1, BLEU-4, ROUGE-1, ROUGE-2 and ROUGE-L ).
 To do this, run:

 ```
 python run.py --mode=val
 ```

-Note: you want to run the above command using the same settings you entered for your training job.

-**Restoring snapshots**: The eval job saves a snapshot of the model that scored the lowest loss on the validation data so far.
-You may want to restore one of these "best models", e.g. if your training job has overfit, or if the training checkpoint has become corrupted by NaN values.
-To do this, run your train command plus the `--restore_best_model=1` flag.
-This will copy the best model in the eval directory to the train directory.
-Then run the usual train command again.
+This will create `val_result.json` and `Validation_Infer_ckpt-xxxx` in the directory `log/RefNet`, where `val_result.json` records the automatic evaluation results in each epoch, and `Validation_Infer_ckpt-xxxx` records the response outputted by our model.

 ## Run testing
 To run beam search decoding: